kisonecat/chart/API.md

 Basic` header.
 Responds by returning a token in the body containing a JWT.

+### GET /users/:user/charts/:chart/token

+As a user on this chart, get a JWT scoped for the given chart.

 ### GET /users/:user/authorize

 Log in as the given user.
 Password is sent in the `Authorization: